-The following table summarised quantitative information on remuneration for the year ended 31 December 2020.
+The following table summarised quantitative information on remuneration for the financial year ended 31 December 2021.

 (a)

-Remune eration amount and Senior Management and Key Personnel
+Remun eration amount an Senior Management and Key Personnel

-1 Number of employees 20
+1 Number of employees 29

-2 Total fixed remuneration HK\$46.4 million
+2 Total fixed remuneration HK\$48.9 million

-3 Of which: cash-based HK\$46.4 million
+3 Of which: cash-based HK\$48.9 million

-4 Fixed Of which: deferred NIL
+4 Fixed remuneration Of which: deferred NIL

-5 remuneration Of which: shares or other share-linked instruments NIL
+5 Of which: shares or other share-linked instruments NIL

 6 Of which: deferred NIL

 7 Of which: other forms NIL

 8 Of which: deferred NIL

-9 Number of employees 20
+9 Number of employees 29

-10 Total variable remuneration HK\$4.5 million
+10 Total variable remuneration HK\$10.7 million

-11 Of which: cash-based HK\$4.5 million
+11 Of which: cash-based HK\$10.7 million

-12 Variable Of which: deferred HK\$0.5 million
+12 Variable Of which: deferred NIL

 13 remuneration Of which: shares or other share-linked instruments NIL

 14 Of which: deferred NIL

 15 Of which: other forms NIL

 16 Of which: deferred NIL

-17 Total remuner ation HK\$50.9 million
+17 Total remuner ation HK\$59.6 million

 The aggregate quantitative information on remuneration for the Bank's Senior Management and Key Personnel for the financial year is set out above.
-Separate figures are not given for Senior Management as the number of executives is so small that individuals' remuneration could be easily deduced from disclosure of a breakdown of the figures.
+Separate figures are not given for Senior Management and Key Personnel as the number of executives is so small that individuals' remuneration could be easily deduced from disclosure of a breakdown of the figures.